-At 20,310 feet, Denali is North America’s highest peak.
+At 20,310 feet, Denali is North America’s highest peak and the most majestic of all Alaska’s mountains.
 What makes it all the more striking is the fact that the base of the mountain is relatively low, at around 2,000 feet above sea level, so the view from the ground is an astonishing 18,000-foot wall of granite and ice—when Denali deigns to appear from its misty shroud, that is.

 The park was established in 1917 as Mount McKinley National Park.
 The mountain was renamed Denali in 2015, which is the original name bestowed by the Athabaskan people who have lived here for centuries.
 Only one road bisects the park, which spans 92 miles, and is made of dirt and gravel, passing over tundra and ascending through mountain passes.

 Denali is one vast, natural playground for lovers of the outdoors.
 Soar above sun-dappled landscapes and along mountain valleys in a helicopter, or ride the rapids of Nenana River in an inflatable vessel, feeling the adrenaline rush as you plummet over foaming white water, navigating rocks and shallows.

 If that’s a thrill too far, there are quieter sections of the river on which you can just sit back and enjoy the scenery as your raft floats gently with the current.
 For the ultimate view, take a flightseeing tour by light aircraft right over the snow-capped summit of Denali.